Skip to content

 Detection Conditions:

 Phase Indication: Distribution phase conditions detected.
-Signals potential transition from markup into distribution.
+Indicates potential transition from markup into distribution.

 Example: Stock rallies to $115, WRN appears β†’ Distribution phase identified.